rmevorac/Job-Hunter-3000/README.md

     - Add machine learning models to:
         - Evaluate job qualifications
         - Tailor messages to company employees and recruiters based on user profiles

+6. React Web App
+    - Build a react web app and give access to friends

 ### How to Run Tests